-- Led by Jeff Chester, Center for Digital Democracy (US) and Kostas Rossoglou, BEUC (EU), Co-Chairs of the TACD Information Society Policy Committee - Moderated by Kostas Rossoglou, Senior Legal Officer, BEUC - Short presentations from: - Representative of European Commission [TBC] - Jessica Rich, Director Consumer Protection, Federal Trade Commission - Rob Tanner, Lead TTIP Negotiator for Electronic Commerce and Telecommunications, Office of the U.S. Trade Representative [invited] - Group discussion to address the following questions:
+- Led by Jeff Chester, Center for Digital Democracy (US) and Kostas Rossoglou, BEUC (EU), Co-Chairs of the TACD Information Society Policy Committee - Moderated by Kostas Rossoglou, Senior Legal Officer, BEUC - Short presentations from: - Irina Vailiu, Policy Officer, Data Protection Reform, DG Justice, European Commission - Jessica Rich, Director Consumer Protection, Federal Trade Commission - Rob Tanner, Lead TTIP Negotiator for Electronic Commerce and Telecommunications, Office of the U.S. Trade Representative [invited] - Group discussion to address the following questions: - What are the essential elements to be included in a TTIP e-commerce chapter to encourage cross-border commerce while safeguarding essential consumer protections?

-- What are the essential elements to be included in a TTIP e-commerce chapter to encourage cross-border commerce while safeguarding essential consumer protections? - Are the protection rules on each side of the Atlantic compatible, for e.g. on digital product sales, misleading advertising or unfair online practices? - Is TTIP the right place to address data flows? - Is Safe Harbor fit for purpose, and what measures should be put in place to address its shortcomings? - How to ensure adequacy of data protection in the US, including in sectors not covered by Safe Harbor?
+- Are the protection rules on each side of the Atlantic compatible, for e.g. on digital product sales, misleading advertising or unfair online practices? - Is TTIP the right place to address data flows? - Is Safe Harbor fit for purpose, and what measures should be put in place to address its shortcomings? - How to ensure adequacy of data protection in the US, including in sectors not covered by Safe Harbor?